 Briefings and summaries

-Corporate briefing from law firm Ashurst published in October 2014.
+Corporate update from law firm Ashurst published in July 2018.

 FRC Guidance on Risk Management and Internal Control and Related Financial and Business Reporting (the Risk Guidance)

 Updated in September 2014, the guidance is an amalgamation of the 2005 Turnbull and 2009 Going Concern guidance notes, revised to reflect the finalised requirements of the Code and in the light of comments from consultation in November 2013 and April 2014.

 FRC Guidance for Directors of Banks on Solvency and Liquidity Risk Management and the Going Concern Basis of Accounting

 This September 2014 guidance provides supplementary considerations for the banking sector, and should be read in conjunction with the Risk Guidance.